A cyber-attack takes place every 39 seconds.

 4. Avoid Public Computers

-When traveling, at work or school, or out and about, it can be tempting to use a public computer to check your email, for instance – especially if you don’t have a mobile data plan.
+When traveling, at work or school, or out and about, it can be tempting to use a public computer to check your email, especially if you don’t have a mobile data plan.

 - Someone could have infected the computer with malware beforehand.
 If you connect a USB stick or your phone to the computer, it can get infected quickly.

-- There’s a chance someone could have placed a keylogger on the computer.
-They can come at the end of the day to collect the logs that contain everything you typed on the computer (like your login credentials or credit card details).
+- There’s a chance someone placed a keylogger on the computer.
+At the end of the day, they can collect the logs that contain everything you typed on the computer (like your login credentials or credit card details).

-- Maybe a criminal is working with someone on the inside, and splitting the profits with them.
-If that’s the case, they could have convinced them to point the security cameras to the monitor or keyboard of the computer you’re using.
+- Maybe a criminal is working with someone on the inside and splitting the profits with them.
+If that’s the case, they could have convinced them to point the security cameras at your computer’s monitor or keyboard.

 - There’s always a risk someone configured the computer to redirect users to phishing websites.

-If you absolutely need to use a public computer, use it for simple things only – like looking up something on Google.
-Don’t log into your email account, social media account, or bank account on a public computer.
-And definitely, don’t make any online purchases on it.
+If you need to use a public computer, use it for simple things only—like looking up something on Google.
+Don’t log into your email, social media, or bank accounts on a public computer, and definitely don’t make any online purchases on it.

 5. Disable Bluetooth When You’re Not Using It